severian5it/ResidenceGiulioCesare/README.md

 ### Alternate Language Version

-via a flag button in the navbar(`Italy/UK`) is possible to switch between Italian or English Version of the site.
+Via a `Italy/UK` flag button in the navigation bar is possible to switch between Italian or English Version of the site.

 ### Colors Palette